MicrosoftDocs/power-pages-docs/power-pages-docs/security/power-pages-security.md

 Web roles can be created to allow users to perform any special actions or access any protected content and data on the site.
 Web roles link to users, table permissions, and page permissions.
 Since contacts can be assigned multiple web roles, they can be provided cumulative access to site resources.

-The authenticated user (contact) is automatically assigned to the **Authenticated Users** web role.
+All authenticated users (contacts) are automatically assigned to the **Authenticated Users** web role.

-A site can be visited by anonymous users (unauthenticated) and given access through the **Anonymous Users** web role.
+A site can be visited by anonymous users (unauthenticated) and given access to assets through the **Anonymous Users** web role.

 More information: [Configure web roles](create-web-roles.md)

 ### Table permissions

-Accessing Dataverse information through lists, forms, Liquid and the Web API is protected by **Table permissions**.
+Accessing Dataverse information through [lists](../getting-started/add-list.md), [forms](../getting-started/add-form.md), [Liquid](../configure/liquid-overview.md) and the [Web API](../configure/web-api-overview.md) are by default protected by **Table permissions**.
 You can configure table permissions to allow different levels of access and privileges to Dataverse records.
 Table permissions are associated to web roles to provide appropriate access to users.

 More information: [Configure table permissions](table-permissions.md)